SuleimanFarah/sunpy/GSOC/2015/GSoC-2015-Ankit-Kumar.md

 * I also  implemented a grain strain measurement software based on Electron BackScattering Diffraction (EBSD) maps last semester using Python, numpy, scipy and matplotlibs for my Mechanical Properties Lab.
 It would read in grain data from EBSD files, store them and correlate them to data points in second EBSD file, recognize closed grains and calculate grain strain [Grain Strain Measurement](https://github.com/ankitkmr/Grain_Strain_Measurement)

-* In Current semester as well I am heading the development of SaaS project, a cloud based extractive metallurgy simulation by using Python for module development of all the ore processing units, Bootstrap for frontend and Python web micro-framework flask for backend.
+* In Current semester as well I am heading the development of SaaS project, a cloud based extractive metallurgy simulation by using Python for module development of all the processing units, Bootstrap for frontend and Python web micro-framework flask for backend.
 [Extractive Metallurgy (currently being developed this semester as part of a course)](https://github.com/ankitkmr/Extractive_Metallurgy)

 You may find my software source code here: <https://github.com/ankitkmr>